ict-strauss/COP/pyang_plugins/README.md

 ## To build a JAX-RS server stub using Swagger-codegen

 We will use the swagger code generator.
 The obtained swagger files from our pyang plugin are in swagger v2.0.
-To generate code from this swagger file version we use the current stable version of swagger-codegen (2.1.3) [swagger-codegen](https://github.com/swagger-api/swagger-codegen/tree/v2.1.3) :
+To generate code from this swagger file version we use the current stable version of [swagger-codegen](https://github.com/swagger-api/swagger-codegen/tree/v2.1.3)(2.1.3):

 ### Prerequisites